How do you know the difference?

-Well in a lot of cases this is hard to see online as the sizes are usually the same however, look out for the velcro vented ones (the zipped vent in the back tends to be the poorer quality ones) look out for a company tag on the sides, if these are not present then they have been bought off the shelf and are usually not of good quality.
-Its only when you get then side by side can you see the differences between them.
-The good quality tents adhere to all the quality checks that you would expect of an ISO manufactured unit, but they are also double rodded on the memory bar structure that goes all around the tent.
-In this instance you definitely get what you pay for!
+Well, in a lot of cases, this is hard to see online as the sizes are usually the same.
+However, look out for the velcro-vented ones (the zipped vent in the back tends to be the poorer-quality ones).
+Look out for a company tag on the sides.
+If these are not present then they have been bought off the shelf and are usually not of good quality.
+It’s only when you get them side by side can you really see the differences between them.
+A good-quality tent adheres to all the quality checks that you would expect of an ISO-manufactured unit, but they are also double-rodded on the memory bar structure that goes all around the tent.
+In this instance, you definitely get what you pay for.

-How can buying a poor quality one impact my business?
+How can buying a poor-quality Tent impact my business?

-Well from Nouvatan’s experience we can say that we were invited to train at a college.
-The tutor explained that there would be no need to bring any tents as they have them from the previous training provider.
-Stupidly we thought ok they been good enough for them then surely its ok.
-How WRONG were we!
-Firstly they took us to the cupboard where they were stored and found that they were squeezed behind filing cupboards as they couldn’t be folded and most had broken internal bars.
-Then we finally got then set up!
-They were fine if your clients were no more than 3ft tall and shaped like bananas as they all leant over 45 degrees!
+Firstly they took us to the cupboard where they were stored and found that they were squeezed behind filing cabinets as they couldn’t be folded down properly.
+When we finally got them out and set up most had broken internal bars.
+They would be fine if your clients were no more than 3ft tall and shaped like bananas as they all leaned over 45 degrees.

-To you as a either a salon user or mobile you need something that will erect easily and dismount without you looking like you are fighting with an out of control tent, can you imagine how unprofessional you would look and feel if you couldn’t get this down.
+If you are either a Salon or Mobile Spray Tan Therapist you need something that you can put up easily and fold away without you looking like you are fighting with an out-of-control beast.
+Can you imagine how unprofessional you would look and feel if you couldn’t get your tent folded down again?